You’ll need

 f"{webhook-id}.{webhook-timestamp}.{body}" with HMAC-SHA-256.
 The

 not the raw string.
-Reject anything more than 5 minutes off — that’s the
+Reject anything more than 5 minutes off.
+That is the

 replay window.